 Your peers and instructors deserve respect all the time.
 If someone is talking, you're listening.
 You cannot do both.
 Sarcasm and light-hearted jokes are always welcome in this classroom.
 I can take a joke.
 Some people cannot.
-Respect that.
+Work hard to respect that.
 Our classroom is a community.
 Let's make it the best it can be.